IamKay/100DaysOfCode/README.md

   > Just can't seem to get time for the project.
 Something interferes everytime.
 Today were physical conditions, tomorrrow it will be another task.
 I hope i can start that soon.
 BTW, did some hackerrrank, trying to increase the ranking.

 * Day 66
-  > Did a little frontend today (some funky html elements).
+  > Did a lil frontend today (some funky html elements).
 Still not getting the time or the will to start the project.
 Thats all.